 - Find the 4″ x 30″ handle sleeve strip.
 Fold it in half lengthwise so it is now 2″ x 30″.
 Pin in place along the 30″ side.

 - Find the strip of plastic canvas and slip it into the handle sleeve.

-- On one end, push back the plastic canvas strip just far enough to allow you to sew a ½” Seam across that end.
+- On one end, pull back the plastic canvas strip just far enough to allow you to sew a ½” seam across that end.

 - Slide the sleeve along the plastic canvas, gathering the sleeve to fit the length of the plastic canvas.

-- Repeat to stitch the opposite end of the handle sleeve, holding the “ruched” look of the sleeve.
+- Repeat the double stitch method above to stitch the opposite end of the handle sleeve, holding the “ruched” look of the sleeve.